LukePappa/Ourism/p.md

 Everything that exists subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception belongs to an untroubled heart, and an untroubled heart is one that does not impose misery upon itself.
+Such clarity of perception belongs to one free of cognitive distortions.